The KPIs that Matter for Lifestyle Brands06.20.18 / David Lemley

 6. Emotional Attachment

-One of the most obvious signs that emotional attachment has creeped into your brand is SKU proliferation.
+One of the most obvious signs that emotional attachment has crept into your brand is SKU proliferation.
 It’s natural for a brand to equate quantity with quality; but more often than not, an extensive product line says less about your production capabilities and more about your lack of positioning.

 Speaking from experience, we know that most retail owners/operators truly care about the products they’re manufacturing and selling — to the point that they often let personal opinion get in the way of strategy.